 Wang Mang took power through this method, but broke with tradition by declaring “the New Dynasty.”

 Wang Mang broke apart the aristocratic estates and redistributed them among the peasants.
-The peasant class became frustrated by massive flooding and by 23 A.D., their anger manifested as rebels called the Red Eyebrows.
+The peasant class became frustrated by massive flooding and by 23 A.D., their anger manifested in rebels called the Red Eyebrows.

 An uprising ensued, resulting in the destruction of Chang’an and the beheading of Wang Mang.